 We will always strive to deliver full market comparison of the generally available products and services from every provider in the markets we cover, and we never artificially promote or reposition any of the products and services we present based on commission potential.

-We currently support retail electricity, retail gas and retail dual fuel (electricity + gas) products.
+We currently support retail electricity, retail gas and retail dual fuel (electricity + gas) plans.

 You can use the Grouply energy comparison service without providing anything other than a postcode.
 Unlike many other comparison services, we do not require a phone number, email or street address to access our service.
 As documented in our privacy agreement, your personal information is never shared with any third parties without your explicit consent.
 See our Privacy Statement for more information.